healthyplatforms/cakephp-restkit/README.md

         'log' => true
     ));

-Optionally add the following check to AppController´s beforeFilter() to return 404 errors for non xml/json requests (instead of the default 500 behavior):

-    public function beforeFilter() {
-        $this->RestKit->checkRequestMethod($this);
-    }

-## Options
+## Configuration

-Options can be configurated by editing /app/Plugin/RestKit/Config/bootstrap.php.
+All options can be configurated by editing /app/Plugin/RestKit/Config/bootstrap.php.

 * **enableOptionValidation**: set to 'true' to turn validation on
 * HTTP Status Codes

-## Usage
+# Usage

 ### Automatic serializing